 The Samaritan woman reminds us of the good news — that because our sin has been dealt with, we don’t ever have to hide.
 Not from Jesus.
 Not from the One who sees behind every mask we wear and knows intimately the truth of our hearts and loves us anyway, calling us toward a changed life.

-As we go about our everyday chores, our usual routines today, may we keep our eyes up and watching for Jesus.
+As we go about our everyday chores, and our usual routines today, may we keep our eyes up and watching for Jesus.
 May we embrace an unexpected encounter with the One who quenches every thirst and washes away every sin.
-May we run toward those we usually shy away from, carrying good news of the God who knows them to the same level He knows us.
-May we accept His grace so fully that we let Him turn our brokenness to beauty.
+May we run toward those we usually shy away from, carrying the good news of the God who knows them to the same level He knows us.
+May we accept His grace so fully that we let Him turn our brokenness into beauty.